toyofukux/screwdriver/README.md

 ```

 ### Configuring
-The configurations of `screw` command consists of environment variables and `yml`
+The configurations of `screwdriver` command consists of environment variables and `yml`

 #### AWS environment variable
 - AWS_ACCESS_KEY_ID